bcgov/entity/rfcs/rfc-txn-audit-history.md

 # Summary

 The legacy NRO system provides a feature to show detailed changes of an NR as it is processed.
-Most of the information from the examiners are looking for already exists on the main details page for an NR, but showing the historical edits and transitions is not listed in the UI.
+Most of the information that the examiners are looking for already exists on the main details page for an NR, but showing the historical edits and transitions is not listed in the UI.

 This proposal is to add that functionality to NameX and the Name-Examination UI.